Ender 3 V2 – Upgrade the Firmware

 There are two different types of motherboards for this machine, and we’ll need to know which version ours is prior to uploading the firmware.
 To find this out, we’ll open up the base of the machine and read the labelling that’s on the motherboard.
 In my case, it was the 4.2.2.
 So that’s the version I will be downloading.

 In my testing, I did to update the machine with a larger 32gb card, however if you do run into issues you may which to switch to an 8 GB card instead.
 Once you’ve formatted the card to FAT32, you’ll download the files from either the Creality website or the GitHub page.
-I’m going to include a direct link to both options in the description below.
 In my case I’ve chosen to use the Community version since it includes several additional features which include but aren’t limited to the following.
 Manual levelling menu, Z offset menu, Pre-heat menu, Change filament, Support for the M600 command, Manual Mesh Levelling and an advanced menu which may be updated in the future.